3D Printing with Vapor Deposition

 The deposition rate scales linearly with the pressure of the reactants, so throughput can reach into the millimeters per second by increasing the pressure of the reactants to atmospheric pressure, or even higher.

-Lasers can be used to control CVD by providing the energy necessary to activate the chemical deposition reaction locally.
+Lasers can be used to control CVD by providing the energy to activate the deposition reaction locally.
 This can either happen by heat or light, in which case the process is called pyrolytic or photolytic respectively.

 Generally light is preferred because it can operate at lower temperatures, which results in fewer thermal stresses building up, and better print resolution because you avoid needing to control the thermal profile.

 Laser CVD works by pointing a laser at a single spot at a time, but it could be possible to speed up the process by projecting an entire area on the substrate at once with a spatial light modulator.

 One problem with parallelizing the process is that the vapor in the area that borders the substrate will be emptied of reactants and this will slow down deposition.
 When you have a single laser, the nearby gas can flow into the laser spot and continue the deposition.
 This can’t happen when you react an entire surface at a time.

 One solution would be to create convection flows that replenish the reactants where they’re needed.
 Especially if the chamber is operating at higher pressure and concentration of precursors, the diffusion of the gases would be enhanced.
 Another approach could use light induced drift.

 3. Can we fabricate complex 3d features?